9-month-old baby: milestones, sleep, feeding & what to expect this month + expert tips

 We spoke to Dr Amanda Gummer, a psychologist specialising in child development, play and parenting to find out more about the development milestones and things we should be looking out for at 9 months.

 On average, a 9-month-old baby needs about 12-14 hours of sleep per day, including nighttime sleep and naps.
 This can vary depending on the individual baby's needs, but most babies in this age group require 2-3 naps per day.
+You baby will have dropped down from three naps to two at this age, but it's not a worry if they haven't.
+Remember, daytime sleep is important for night time sleep!

 Each nap will typically be around 1-2 hours long, although some babies may take shorter or longer naps.
+Below you'll find a sample sleep schedule for an 9-month-old baby.

-At 9 months old, babies may be eating a combination of breast milk or formula milk and solid foods.
+At 9 months old, babies should be eating a combination of breast milk or formula milk and solid foods.
 The specific amount of breast milk or formula a baby needs will depend on their individual needs and appetite, but on average, a 9-month-old baby may consume around 24 to 32 ounces (710 to 950 mL) of breast milk or formula per day, divided into several feedings.

 In addition to breast milk or formula, a 9-month-old baby will also typically be eating 3 meals of solid foods per day, along with 1-2 snacks.
 The amount of solid food a baby needs will vary depending on their appetite and individual needs, but on average, they may be consuming about 2 to 4 tablespoons (30 to 60 mL) of each food per meal.